19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 There are many different distances reported by various sources for the W Trek.
-The below is what I have personally tracked via GPS while hiking the East to West route.
+The below is what I have personally tracked via GPS while hiking the East to West route for 5 days.

 Day 1 – Central Sector to Central Sector (Base Torres Hike)

 Day 2 – Central Sector to Francés Sector